Floydlang/floyd/Docs/Floyd script reference.md

 Structs are the central building blocks for composing data in Floyd.
 They are used in place of C-structs, classes and tuples in other languages.
 Structs are always values and immutable.
 Behind the curtains they share state between copies so they are fast and compact.

-**??? make explicit list of all functions available.**
+**??? operator overloading of + is meaningful for simple structs, maybe string class.
+Maybe ONLY PLUS?.
+Example GeometricVector Do this as free functions, not member functions!? **

 **???
 Unify adressing nested dictionaries with structs and vectors.
 Functions too.
 Equivalent dict.member like dict["member"].**

 Built-in features of every struct:

-- You can create it using all its members, in order inside the strcuct definition
-- You can destruct it
+- init(...) by supplying EVERY member in order
+- destructor
-- You can copy it
+- copy
-- You can compare using ==, !=, < etc.
-- You can sorts collections of your structs
+- Comparison operators: == != < > <= >= (this allows sorting too)
-- You can read all members
+- read members
-- You can modify any member (this keeps original struct and gives you a new, updated struct)
+- modify member (this keeps original struct and gives you a new, updated struct)

 There is no concept of pointers or references or shared structs so there are no problems with aliasing or side effects because of several clients modifying the same struct.